2007 American League Championship Series: Game 6

 After Curt Schilling retired the Indians in the top of the first, the Red Sox loaded the bases on infield hits by Dustin Pedroia and Kevin Youkilis plus a full-count walk to David Ortiz.
 Fausto Carmona struck out Manny Ramírez and got Mike Lowell to pop out, but J. D. Drew then hit a grand slam to center field to give Boston a 4–0 lead.
 Víctor Martínez got the Tribe on the board with a lead-off home run to cut the Sox lead to three.
 The Sox had a chance to pile on more runs in the bottom of the inning but a key double play ended the threat.
 The Indians threatened in the top of the third after two hits to lead off the inning but Schilling got the next three batters to work out of it.
 The Sox put the game away with a six-run explosion in the bottom of the inning.
 After two leadoff walks, Drew drove in his fifth run of the game with a single in the third inning that ended Carmona's pitching that night.
-Jacoby Ellsbury followed with another single off of Rafael Perez, driving in Boston's sixth run.
+Jacoby Ellsbury followed with another single off Rafael Perez, driving in Boston's sixth run.
 Julio Lugo then drove a double down the third-base line to make it 8–1.
 After a walk, Youkilis added two more with a single compounded with a throwing error to make it 10–1.
 Ryan Garko started the top of the seventh with a triple and scored on a Jhonny Peralta sacrifice fly, but that would be all the offense Cleveland could muster against Schilling on the night.
-The Red Sox scored two more runs in the eighth off of Joe Borowski when Youkilis walked with one out, moved to third on Ortiz's double and scored on Ramirez's sacrifice fly before Lowell's RBI single scored their final run, tying the series at three games apiece.
+The Red Sox scored two more runs in the eighth off Joe Borowski when Youkilis walked with one out, moved to third on Ortiz's double and scored on Ramirez's sacrifice fly before Lowell's RBI single scored their final run, tying the series at three games apiece.